 Today I would like to introduce a guest blog from writer Cora L. If you are someone who loves history, you are in for a treat.
 Would you like to take a trip to faraway islands?
 Set sail with us on the Atlantic Ocean and learn about the British Isles.
 If you want to … Continue reading The History of the British Isles; The Evolution of The Monarchy

 This is the sixth in my series of blogs, writing the biographies and life stories of my eight Great-Grandparents, next up is Caroline Rosina Keyes (Granny Chiddicks).
-Caroline Rosina Keyes was born 9th September 1875, she was the first child of Joseph Keyes and Elizabeth Keyes nee Bishop.
-She was born in Grays in Essex … Continue reading The Life and Times of Caroline Rosina Keyes
+(St. Peter & St. Paul's Church, Grays, from my collection) Caroline Rosina Keyes was born 9th September 1875, she was the first child of Joseph Keyes and Elizabeth … Continue reading The Life and Times of Caroline Rosina Keyes

 I thought it would be timely to reflect on the benefits of the archive offices and record offices, up and down the country and the wonderful services that they provide.
 My title for this blog is very apt, "use it or lose it".
 With pressure on local government and local authorities to cut budgets and … Continue reading “Use it or Lose it”